 About Dr. Denise Donohue

-Denise Donohue, Ed.D., is the Director of the Catholic Education Honor Roll at The Cardinal Newman Society.
+Denise Donohue, Ed.D., is the Vice President for Educator Resources at The Cardinal Newman Society.
 She earned her doctorate in school administration, with a concentration in curriculum development and a dissertation on the establishment of private, independent Catholic schools.
 She has served as interim chair and visiting assistant professor of a college education department, founder and principal of a Catholic high school, founder and religion coordinator for a Catholic grade school, and assistant head of a Catholic K-12 school.

 Entries by Dr. Denise Donohue

 With Catholic Schools Week upon us (Jan.
 28-Feb.
 3), families are invited to recommit to Catholic education and register their children for the upcoming school year.
-Others who are exploring Catholic schools may benefit from a new Parents Guide to understanding the nature and benefits of a faithful, excellent Catholic education.
-The higher graduation rates […]
+Others who are exploring Catholic schools may benefit from a new Parents Guide to understanding the nature and benefits of a faithful, excellent Catholic […]

-Blog Posts The Transcendental Taxonomy and Catholic Education Jan 2, 2018, Rubicon – more information on using philosophical questioning in all disciplines Teaching and Assessing Dispositions In Catholic Curriculum Dec 27, 2017, Rubicon Understanding and Implementing Catholic Curriculum Standards July 5, 2017, Rubicon History and Implementation of Catholic Curriculum Standards Webinar with Rubicon International and Diocese of Lansing, MI […]
+Blog Posts The Transcendental Taxonomy and Catholic Education Jan 2, 2018, Rubicon – more information on using philosophical questioning in all disciplines Teaching and Assessing Dispositions In Catholic Curriculum Dec 27, 2017, Rubicon Understanding and Implementing Catholic Curriculum Standards July 5, 2017, Rubicon History and Implementation of Catholic Curriculum Standards Webinar with Rubicon International […]

 Summary While Catholic school scores continue to dominate public school scores on the National Assessment for Educational Progress (NAEP), it is the internal trends of these scores that tell an interesting story.
-Grade 8 Catholic school math scores have seen a decline since 2009 after an almost decade trend of gains.
-Fourth grade math scores showed […]
+Grade 8 Catholic school math scores have seen a decline since 2009 after an almost decade trend of gains. […]